ckreon/ww-jekyll-travis-skeleton/README.md

-# Jekyll Skeleton for use with Travis CI
+# Jekyll Skeleton for use with TravisCI